influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/downsample_quix.md

 The downsampling process involves two InfluxDB buckets.
-Each bucket has a [retention period](/influxdb/cloud-serverless/reference/glossary/#retention-period) that specifies how long data persists in the database before it expires and is deleted.
+Each bucket has a [retention period](/influxdb/cloud-serverless/reference/glossary/#retention-period) that specifies how long data persists before it expires and is deleted.
 By using two buckets, you can store unmodified, high-resolution data in a bucket with a shorter retention period and then downsampled, low-resolution data in a bucket with a longer retention period.